-I’m Kimberly Crossland – founder, owner, and operator of Savvy Copywriters (previously The Savvy Copywriter), a communications and digital marketing agency based in Tucson, Arizona.
+I’m Kimberly Crossland – former founder, owner, and operator of Savvy Copywriters, a communications and digital marketing agency based in Tucson, Arizona.
 (Other titles include Mom to a beautiful boy, and wife to an inspirational husband).

 Truth be told, I hate the term “content.”
-I also cringe whenever I tell someone I offer “content marketing” services, even though that’s precisely what my firm delivers.
-The reason why is subtle, but powerful – and it’s what separates us from other marketing agencies around the country.
+I also cringe whenever I tell someone I offer “content marketing” services, even though that’s precisely what my firm used to deliver.
+The reason why is subtle, but powerful – and it’s what separated us from other marketing agencies around the country.

 Content marketing and sales copywriting are done with the intent to sell.
 Although sales are the lifeblood of any business (and what has enabled me to build this agency from the ground up), they aren’t everything.
 Words on a screen don’t elevate brands.
 Thought leadership does.

-This, I’ve discovered, is more difficult than it seems.
+This contribution, I’ve discovered, is more difficult than it seems.
 It’s immensely challenging to push boundaries, challenge assumptions, and take risks.
-It’s also a tremendous privilege that we as professionals have.
-Ignore the opportunity that the digital age and free speech have provided us and we’re not only doing our businesses a disservice – we’re not doing what our customers demand of us, which is to stand witness to the things we believe in.
+It’s also a tremendous privilege that we as professionals have to change the fabric of how we communicate today.
+By ignoring the opportunity that the digital age and free speech have provided us, we’ll not only do our businesses a disservice – well fail to to stand witness to the things we believe in.

-The communications we craft tell a compelling story.
-It’s purposeful.
-It’s passionate.
-And yes, ultimately it’s persuasive.
+The communications I aim to craft tell a compelling story.
+They're purposeful.
+They're passionate.
+And yes, ultimately they're persuasive.

 Content marketing on the surface is superficial.
 It’s done with an intent to look good.
 That’s why most small businesses shy away from social media, blogging, and even website creation.

-This shyness and fear of using the today’s most powerful communications tools is what drove me to start Savvy Copywriters five years ago.
+This shyness and fear of using today’s most powerful communications tools are what drove me to start Savvy Copywriters in 2012.
 But my story in marketing begins long before that.

 After graduating from the University of Arizona Eller College of Management with a degree in Marketing and an International Business Certificate, I started my career in Copenhagen, Denmark.
 Here, I was recruited by a software startup to work in partnership with the owner (a successful Danish entrepreneur with many businesses under his belt) to implement new digital marketing strategies.
 I learned a lot while at the company and together we grew the business from 1 million users to over 5 million users in two years.